Strategy Guide

 The 0.20-0.30 delta range sits in the sweet spot where premium is substantial enough to compound meaningfully, but the probability of assignment is low enough to avoid chronic capital impairment.
 Within that range, 0.30 delta has historically produced higher total returns with modestly higher volatility, while 0.20 delta has produced smoother equity curves with lower drawdowns.

-For most traders running the wheel strategy on quality stocks, 0.30 delta is the better default.
-The premium advantage compounds over time, the assignment frequency is manageable, and the risk-adjusted returns are superior.
-This is especially true if you are actively managing positions by closing at 50% of max profit and rolling when necessary.
+If you're running the wheel on quality stocks, 0.30 delta is the better default.
+The premium advantage compounds over time, the assignment frequency is manageable, and the risk-adjusted returns are better.
+Especially if you're closing at 50% of max profit and rolling when needed.

-Choose 0.20 delta if any of the following apply:
+Go with 0.20 delta if any of these apply:

-- You are trading in a retirement account where capital preservation is paramount.
+• You're trading in a retirement account where capital preservation is the priority.

-- You are running a concentrated portfolio with only 1-2 positions and cannot afford a simultaneous assignment.
+• You're running a concentrated portfolio with only 1-2 positions and can't afford a simultaneous assignment.

-- The market environment is uncertain (late-cycle, geopolitical stress, post-crash recovery) and you want extra cushion.
+• The market feels shaky (late-cycle, geopolitical stress, post-crash recovery) and you want extra cushion.

-Use the probability calculator to model how each delta target performs on the specific stocks in your watchlist.
-The theoretical comparison above is a starting point, but real premiums and probabilities vary by underlying, IV environment, and DTE.
+Plug your actual watchlist into the probability calculator and see how each delta target performs on the specific stocks you're trading.
+The comparison above is a starting point, but real premiums vary by stock, IV environment, and DTE.
 Run the numbers before every trade, not just once.

 Compare delta targets with real data